 The thing is, I totally saw it happening too.
 Like I was predicting that moment.
 Watching the pizza fall in my head before it actually did.
 Know what I’m saying?

 Here’s how it went down: I was getting ready to transfer the pizza on the parchment paper over to my photography setup.
 And as I was pulling the parchment paper away from the pan, I stepped away from the oven, and the parchment paper corner ripped, sending the pizza flipping face down SMACK onto the floor.
-Why did I think I needed to just carry the parchment paper over 10 feet away, instead of keeping it on the pizza pan?
-I mean, that is just not smart of me.
+Why did I think I needed to carry the parchment paper over 10 feet away, instead of keeping it on the pizza pan?
+I mean, that is just not smart.
 I swear if there was an award for Clumsiest, Messiest Food Blogger.
 I would come in FIRST PLACE.
 I am SUCH a mess.

 Oh and remember how I decided to paint our kitchen cabinets white?
 WHAT WAS I THINKING.
 I mean, honestly?
 We’re not even six months into our house and I’ve already splattered various bits of food all over them.
 Most of it comes off but there are a couple of spots that are definitely staying for good.
 HELP.
 I thought Mr. Clean magic erasers would do the trick but no sir.
 He couldn’t help. *le sigh*

 So what are we doing today?
 We’re making a PALEO PIZZA CRUST.
 I’ve been wanting to try a simple grain-free pizza crust for a while and when I received my tapioca flour from NOW Foods, I figured it was the perfect ingredient to test out a paleo pizza.
 This pizza crust is definitely not like your gluten filled pizza dough, so don’t get your hopes up there!
 But it is a great flatbread style pizza with a chewy crust.
 It’s also super easy to make–no yeast, no kneading–nut free and minimal ingredients.